k0y0min/Seam-Carver-CUDA-OpenCV/README.md

    - This version also does not require any command-line arguments but needs an `images/` folder in the current directory.

 ---

-Feel free to update and expand this README as needed, providing additional details or clarifications about your project.